 See my day trip to Lundy Island guide for more information.

-I do recommend a guided tour for the Gaol, as there is a lot to learn here.
+I do recommend a guided tour of the Gaol, as there is a lot to learn here.

 Trevibban Mill Vineyard

-You can just drop in to Trevibban Mill for a tasting, or do a tour around the vineyard, learning about the winemaking process, and taste some wines at the end for around £15 per head.
+You can drop into Trevibban Mill for a tasting, or do a tour around the vineyard, learning about the winemaking process, and taste some wines at the end for around £15 per head.